masinde70/AI-for-HealthCare/README.md

 As an example using single-level codes:
 - Operations on the cardiovascular system are codes 43-63
 - Heart valve procedures is code 43.

+**EHR Code Sets Recap Key Points**

+In this lesson, you learned about key components of EHR data, Code Sets.
+As a quick reminder, EHR Code sets allow for the comparison of data across various EHR systems.
+You first learned about diagnosis codes.
+In particular, ICD10-CM.
+You gained knowledge of what this code set is, why it's important, how to read them.
+You also applied that knowledge by grouping data using EHR codes as well as build an embedding with visualizations.
+Hopefully, ICD10- CM codes will be easy to work with from now on.
+Then you reduced cardinality of a dataset using procedure codes after learning more about ICD10-PCS, CPT and HCPCS.
+You should be able to break down medication codes too!
+You should also be able to apply your knowledge to deal with the challenges of working with medication code sets.
+Finally, you put all of this code knowledge to work by grouping and categorizing these code sets with CCS.
+I know that there was a lot of information in this lesson, but now it's time to move on to learning some magic to transform EHR Data!
+Into what?
+You'll have to head to the next lesson to find out